WalletScrutiny/WalletScrutinyCom/_hardware/square.subzero.md

 It is designed to work with commercial-level security and financial systems such as those provided by Square in traditional financial systems.
 Square currently offers several products and services which can be found in its [hardware](https://squareup.com/us/en/hardware), [payments](https://squareup.com/us/en/payments), [banking](https://squareup.com/us/en/banking) pages, and more.

-Needless to say, the {{ page.title }} is **not an individual or personal hardware wallet**.
+Needless to say, the {{ page.title }} is *not an individual or personal hardware wallet*.
 It has however, the platform and capability to custodially provide wallets to individual users should they find the need to venture into it.
+A more in-depth analysis should be given to Square's Subzero device.

+Creating an issue.